Book Cover Design: A Case Study of Penguin Books

 Illustration: Pelican Shakespeare

 Penguin has published Shakespeare since the inception of the company.
 The Penguin Shakespeare series launched in the UK in 1937, and the Pelican* Shakespeare series first launched in the US in 1956.

 *Pelican was an imprint of Penguin, and now of Penguin Random House

 For the Pelican Shakespeare series 2016 – marking the 400th anniversary of the Bard’s death – Paul Buckley brought in Indianapolis-based illustrator Manuja Waldia to reinvigorate the series with her strikingly fresh illustrations:

-“We used a modern linear and geometric style to approach these classics in a contemporary manner, categorized as Tragedies (black,) Comedies (light blue) and Histories (maroon.)
-The series won a Gold Medal at the SOI Annual Exhibition (Book category).” – Manuja Waldia
+“We used a modern linear and geometric style to approach these classics in a contemporary manner, categorized as Tragedies (black), Comedies (light blue) and Histories (maroon.)”– Manuja Waldia

 Waldia’s challenge was to take the theme of each play and represent it in just a single image per volume.
 As you can see, she has very skilfully intertwined symbolic elements from each plot to create stunningly simple yet incredibly detailed illustrations:

 “The Tempest: From his island, the wizard Prospero raises a magical Tempest to rock his nemeses’ boat.
 The back cover shows Ariel tied to a tree by Prospero’s magic